 Nope, just thought you might be sick of hearing about it.
 There’s a reason everyone tells you to drink more water: It’s good for you.
-But turns out, there’s a lack of research around how water impacts healthy skin.
+But turns out, there’s a lack of research around whether guzzling H20 makes for more hydrated skin.
 So while drinking water is very important for maintaining overall health, you shouldn’t rush to completely replace your cleanser with a water bottle anytime soon.
 Or a wine bottle.
 Before you say ‘bottoms up,’ know that alcohol isn’t exactly good for your skin.
 It’s dehydrating and can be linked to clogged pores, leading to more blackheads and whiteheads.

 Working up a sweat doesn’t just give you a temporary dewy glow.
 Exercise increases circulation, which makes for healthier and clearer skin.
 It also may reduce stress (and, as if we have to remind you, stress is bad for your skin).

 You bet.
 Sleep is your body’s time to repair itself, and that includes its biggest organ, the skin.
 During sleep, collagen rebuilds itself and repairs damage from UV exposure, which helps reduce wrinkles and age spots.
 One study found that two days of sleep restriction negatively impacted how participants’ health was perceived by others — which often starts with skin.